giuliamml/data-journal.github.io/pages/nginx-scripting.md

 Title: A development environment for a tricked out Nginx
 Date: 2017 08 07
 Tags: nginx,docker,lua,openresty
 Subtitle: OpenResty lets you extend Nginx with Lua, a popular, embedded language.
-Setting the development environment is time consuming when Openresty is compiled locally, making collaboration harder.
-This blog post will give you a Docker based tool to start hacking with server side Lua.
+Setting up the development environment is time consuming when Openresty is compiled locally, making collaboration harder.
+This blog post will show you a Docker based tool to start hacking with server side Lua.
 Thumb: <img alt="Smart Proxy Http Diagram" src="assets/img/bits-and-pieces/barrier-page-flow.jpg">
 Slug: nginx-openresty-lua-docker

 # A development environment for a tricked out Nginx

-### TL,DR: A development environment flow based on an OpenResty Docker image that will make your life easier when scripting in Nginx.
+### TL,DR: A development flow based on an OpenResty Docker image that will make your life easier when scripting in Nginx.
 Clone, build, run and try it for yourself:

 - `$ git clone git@github.com:fjsousa/openresty-smart-proxy.git`
 - `$ cd openresty-smart-proxy/`